Economy Recovers 638,000 Jobs as Unemployment Falls to 6.9%

 (CN) — Signaling a continued slowdown in recovery, the U.S. economy added back just 638,000 jobs in October while the unemployment rate dropped to 6.9%.

-Last month’s gain falls short of the 672,000 jobs added in September and 1.5 million the month before that, and pales in comparison to the 4.8 million jobs that were added back in June.
+Last month’s gain falls short of the 672,000 jobs added in September and the 1.5 million recovered the month before that, and pales in comparison to the 4.8 million jobs that were added back in June.

 The labor market is still 10.1 million jobs short of where it was before the coronavirus crisis began.
 More than 20 million jobs were lost in March and April when the pandemic shut down businesses and kept people at home.